Over the years I’ve read a lot of books about investing and value investing in particular.

 15) If you want higher returns you need to be willing to accept higher risks, i.e. more volatile annual returns and a greater risk of loss (although Buffett strongly disagrees with this premise).

 16) As individual asset classes, stocks and bonds can be incredibly volatile; more volatile than most people can tolerate (e.g. the novice version of me panic-selling in 2003)

 17) In general, the longer a risky asset is held, the better the chances of a good outcome (in other words, investing is a long-term game of years and decades, not weeks or months).

 18) Dividend yield + dividend growth is a good way to estimate long-term future returns from the stock market.

 19) Mixing assets with weakly or negatively correlated returns can reduce risk and increase returns at the same time.

 20) Some form of rebalancing is essential because a) it keeps your portfolio’s actual asset allocation in sync with your desired asset allocation, and b) it forces you to be contrarian (i.e. a value investor) by selling the best-performing assets (selling high) and buying more of the worst performing assets (buying low).

 21) The future cannot be predicted, so an asset allocation should be chosen which will perform reasonably well over a wide range of possible futures.

-22) It is possible to value the entire market using price to earnings, book value or dividend yield (although long-term measures like the CAPE ratio are better).
+22) It is possible to value the entire market using price/earnings, price/book value or dividend yield (although long-term measures like the CAPE ratio are better).